-If any applicant, employee, or student has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic/national origin, race, religion, retaliation, sexual harassment, or any other protected category, the Office of Civil Rights Compliance and Accessibility (CRCA) encourages them to complete the Discrimination Complaint Processing Form and submit it to our office on the Modesto A. Maidique Campus in PC-220.
-CRCA will investigate the complaint in accordance with University Policy and Procedures.
+If any applicant, employee, or student has a good faith belief that they have been discriminated against or harassed based on age, color, disability, gender, marital status, ethnic/national origin, race, religion, retaliation, sexual harassment, or any other protected category, the Office of Civil Rights Compliance and Accessibility (CRCA) encourages them to complete the Discrimination, Harassment, and Retaliation Reporting Form.
+CRCA will review the complaint in accordance with University Policy and Procedures.

 - Conduct, whether verbal, physical, written, graphic, or electronic that threatens, intimidates, offends, belittles, denigrates, or shows an aversion toward an individual or group.